 Thirty years ago, climate change was barely on the radar for the average Jane.
 Today, there is much more focus on reducing your carbon footprint and caring for the planet.
-Much of that starts at home with turning off lights when not in use and shutting off the water when brushing your teeth.
+Much of that starts at home by turning off lights when not in use and shutting off the water when brushing your teeth.
 What other ways can you recycle and “upcycle” items you no longer want or need so they don’t end up in landfills or otherwise harming the environment?

 1. Learn your numbers